 User stories should be scenes in a bigger narrative, a coherent user experience that incorporates smaller stories.

 Not everything works as a user story, but some teams use them everywhere.
 For example, describing validation experiments as a user story is unlikely to be useful.
 Instead, a good format for doing this is as a hypothesis:

 We believe that <doing something> for <type of user> will result in <outcome>.
 We’ll know this is true when we see <measurable change>.

 We believe that building a support chatbot for existing customers will result in fewer calls to support.
 We’ll know this is true when we see call volume drop.

 Along the same lines, agile design can also include “Tasks”, typically things like “code this”, “design that”, “create test data for such-and-such”, “automate that”.
 These tend to be things done by one person, and they work better in this format than as user stories.

 Because many UX practitioners have written off user stories as “not user-centric” or “just for developers”, they fail to make time to get involved in creating them, leaving it to someone else in the process.
 But helping write the user stories is the best way to ensure that all of your meticulous UX design and research sees the light of day.

 Best-case scenario, if you don’t get involved in user stories, is that you’ll get to review development as it progresses.
 But the problem is, you’ll inevitably want to make changes and there will be a limited amount of time to make them.
 It’s more effective to take the opportunity to get as much as possible built right the first time.
 That leaves spare capacity to deliver something exceptional.

-Here at Natural Interaction, we can write your user story during UX design projects.
+We can write your user story during UX design projects.
 This helps keep the link between user research, design and the development.